jeffreykegler/old_kollos/notes/misc/strand.md

 Every link is a duple,
 consisting of
 a predecessor and
-a successor.
+a cause.
-The predecessor and successor
+The predecessor and cause
 are called children of the node that their link belongs to.
 If node A is a child of node B,